Angelos-Dimoglis/alpha_lang/README.md

 * **Code optimizer**
 * **Target code generator**

-## note on the directory structure
+## Note on the directory structure

 * bin/
     * all .o files